henrivain/TesseractOcrMaui/README.md

 - Some instructions can be found from repository [`Documentation` -folder](https://github.com/henrivain/TesseractOcrMaui/tree/master/Documentation)
 - Classes and methods have `xml comments` that try to explain code functionality.

+## Maccatalyst support

+Maccatalyst is not currently supported, but the support is probably added in future.
+If you are interested to get the Maccatalyst support sooner, create a github issue or send me an email.
+I cannot develop for Maccatalyst myself, so it is greatly dependant on outside contributors.

 ## Support

 If you have any questions about anything related to this project, open a issue on Github or send me an email.
+If something is not working for you or you have a feature request, just, let me know!

 Henri Vainio
 matikkaeditorinkaantaja(at)gmail.com